Towards Building Multilingual Language Model for Medicine: Discussion

-While exploring how varying data sources influence the outcomes of language model performance, our findings, presented in Table~\ref{tab:ablation_study}, reveal that, the inclusion of high-quality multilingual data (HQ-Data) can lead to significant performance improvements.
-Additionally, we observe that incorporating data filtered from general contexts, despite its relatively lower quality compared to more explicitly medical-related sources, is also effective.
-This improvement underscores the value of integrating diverse data types within MMedC, to enrich the model's understanding of medical information across different languages.
+Second, incorporating More Data is Generally Effective.
+While exploring how varying data sources affect the outcomes of language model performance, our findings, presented in Table~\ref{tab:ablation_study}, reveal that the inclusion of high-quality multilingual data (HQ-Data) can lead to significant performance improvements.
+Additionally, we observe that incorporating data filtered from general language corpus, despite its relatively lower quality compared to more explicitly medical-related sources, is also effective.
+This improvement underscores the value of integrating diverse data types within MMedC.